a5kin/artipixoids/CONCEPT.md

 #### Grid and neighborhood topologies

-As in any CA, grid in BSCA is D-dimensional lattice of cells, each having a N neighbors.
+As in any CA, grid in BSCA is D-dimensional lattice of cells, each having N neighbors.
 (D, N) &isin; [1 .. &infin;).

 The cells are stored in a sequence

 C = (c<sub>0</sub>, ..., c<sub>M - 1</sub>), &emsp; M &isin; [1 .. &infin;), &emsp;&emsp; (1)

 where elements are nested sequences with uniform structure called *state*.
 See the exact definition of state in the sections below.
-We may refer to C as a *'board state'* later.
+We may refer to C as to a *board state* later.

 The cartesian coordinates of the cell with index i could be obtained as

 [x<sub>0</sub>, ..., x<sub>D - 1</sub>] = &chi;(i), &emsp; i &isin; [0 ..
 M), &emsp;&emsp; (2)

 where &chi; is *lattice topology function*.

 Let also define a sequence of all cells' coordinates as

-&Chi; = (&chi;(0), ..., &chi;(M - 1)) &emsp;&emsp; (3)
+&Chi; = (&chi;(0), ..., &chi;(M - 1)). &emsp;&emsp; (3)

+We may refer to &Chi; as to just a *board* later.

 The cartesian coordinates of cell's j-th neighbor could be obtained as

 [x<sub>0</sub>, ..., x<sub>D - 1</sub>] = &nu;(&Chi;<sub>i</sub>, j), &emsp; i &isin; [0 ..
 M), &emsp; j &isin; [1 ..
 N], &emsp;&emsp; (4)

 where &nu; is *neighborhood topology function*.

 Thus, we will assume the whole grid topology is homogeneous if and only if the following equation holds for each value of j:

 &delta;(&Chi;<sub>0</sub>, &nu;(&Chi;<sub>0</sub>, j)) = &delta;(&Chi;<sub>1</sub>, &nu;(&Chi;<sub>1</sub>, j)) = ... = &delta;(&Chi;<sub>M - 1</sub>, &nu;(&Chi;<sub>M - 1</sub>, j)), &emsp; j = 1, ..., N, &emsp;&emsp; (5)